umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 To transform a config file, you need to create a new file in the same folder with the following naming convention: `{config-file name}.{environment}.xdt.config`.

-If you want to do a transform on your `web.config` file for the Live environment on your project, the config transform you need to create will look like this:
+If you want to do a transform on your `Web.config` file for the Live environment of your project, the config transform you need to create will look like this:

-`web.live.xdt.config`
+`Web.live.xdt.config`

-The `{environment}` part needs to be replaced with the target environment, for which there's currently 3 possibilities for each project:
+The `{environment}` part needs to be replaced with the target environment, for which there are currently 3 possibilities for each project:

 1. `development`
 2. `staging`